RajavardhanT/RajavardhanT.github.io/index.md

 ## Masters Project : IITMSAT
 ### Effect of Attitude on the communication aspects
+* The open access journal publication is at https://onlinelibrary.wiley.com/doi/full/10.1002/eng2.12402
 * The antenna radiation patterns for the Tx and Rx on the IITMSAT are analyzed along with the attitude dynamics.
 ![IITMSAT1](IITMSAT1.jpg)
 * The effect LHCP / RHCP on the overall link dynamics for a LEO satellite moving through the field of view of a ground station at Chennai are analyzed.